cdelker/schemdraw/docs/usage/placement.rst

 All two-terminal elements subclass :py:class:`schemdraw.elements.Element2Term`.
 They have some additional methods for setting placement and length.

 The `length` method sets an exact length for a two-terminal element.
+Alternatively, the `up`, `down`, `left`, and `right` methods on two-terminal elements take a length parameter.

 .. jupyter-execute::
     :emphasize-lines: 5